threadsmind/BLISSLY/README.md

 ## Known Issues

-The minified/uglified build of BLISSLY may not function properly in newer versions of Firefox.
-There is a separate build for Firefox in `/firefox/` that should work while this issue is solved.
+BLISSLY may not function properly in newer versions of Firefox.
+Compatibility tests have been put in place within the code but these are not guaranteed to work.

-You can try a password-protected demo of the Firefox build on the [BLISSLY-Firefox itch.io page](https://brandonmakesthings.itch.io/blissly-firefox) using the password "BLISSLY".
-This demo is not maintained.

 ## Contact